untillpro/scm4j/scm4j-vcs-api/README.md

 	- Base functional tests of VCS-related functions which are exposed by IVCS.
 To implement functional test for a certain IVCS implementation (Git, SVN, etc) just implement VCSAbstractTest subclass.
 	- Implemented as [pk-vcs-test](https://github.com/ProjectKaiser/pk-vcs-test) separate project
 - `VCSMergeResult`, Merge Result
 	- Result of vcs merge operation.
-Could be successful or failed and provides list of conflicting files if failed.
+Could be successful or failed.
+Provides list of conflicting files if failed.
 - Head, Head Commit, Branch Head
 	- The latest commit or state of a branch
 - Master Branch